mariiaan/minipp/README.md

 ## Example

-An example mini file is contained in this [repository](test.mini).
+An example mini file is contained in this [repository](minipp/test.mini).
 The full mini file format specilization can be found [here](https://github.com/ToyB-Chan/mini-file-format).

 ## Installation

-1. Copy the contents of "minipp.hpp" to a new file in your project.
+1. Copy the contents of [minipp.hpp](minipp/minipp.hpp) to a new file in your project.
 2. #Include "minipp.hpp" after defining MINIPP_IMPLEMENTATION in one single cpp file.
 3. #Include "minipp.hpp" in any other desired files without the IMPLEMENTATION define!